 My first doctoral dissertation focused on modular cognitive structures that can be converted into linguistic modules, but it fell short on computability, so I had to keep working.

 In my second doctoral dissertation, I managed to reach the level of setting up a five-page-long algorithm for human-AI communication in natural languages.
 I immediately realized that whoever would own that knowledge, would own the world, so I refrained from publicizing and selling my findings.
 Only two mathematician friends read it and okayed it.
 I didn't save mankind, but perhaps postponed the inevitable.
-The same or similar algorithm was certainly used already in 2012...
+The same or a similar algorithm was certainly used already in 2012...

 Aaaahhhhhh.....choo.
 Thank you Ray for a slice of life....For me, before AI, i can see why folks wanted to go there...and after AI, ie now....i can see why folks DONT want to go there....i am biased against it, as a human creation, in the same way that i do not like most modern 'conveniences' that come to shape us in ways that are not beneficial for human to human interactions.
 I went through college right at the time where hand drafting was being phased out literally the year after mine...(1993).....i never wanted to do CAD but when i moved out west in 1994 i had to learn as it was already here....First it was a mac based cad (CLARIS CAD, sucked but got me off the pencil and clicking the mouse, phase 1) to Autocad, which i still use albeit an ancient version.
 The benefit is to be able to model 3d forms hard to draw manually.
 The downside is....well, many, as you might guess.
 The biggest downside to CAD has been the increased productivity, or rather, the ever increasing expectation of such.
 The equipment costs and upgrades are constant, the physical demands of sitting (I stand and click) are not a health boon for sure.
 The CRT rays, the 5G.
 Overall we are not any more productive and much more destructive than when we had pencils and erasers and paper, from my observation.
 I did hear about one architectural student who protested the unwritten demand that he 'DO CAD' for his degree, and won the 'RIGHT' to simply draw like folks have done for (ever) instead.
 I feel lucky to have this perspective, most of the kids after me never saw a pencil again in design. best